learn-co-curriculum/dsc-normal-distribution/README.md

 * Understand the characteristics of a Gaussian Distribution
 * Identify examples in the real world that follow a Gaussian distribution
 * Explain why the Gaussian Distribution is so important to data scientists
+* How to generate and visualize normal distributions in Python

 ### Introduction